SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

-There are a number of challenges in dealing with POMDPs, including the \textit{curse of dimensionality} and \textit{curse of history}.
-Curse of dimensionality refers to the high dimensions of the belief space.
-If the underlying robotic system evolves in a discrete grid world with $ n $ cells, the corresponding belief space is an $ n $-dimensional continuous space.
-Moreover, if the underlying state space is continuous (which is the case for most real robotic applications), then the belief space is infinite dimensional.
-Methods such as \cite{Pineau03, Smith05-HSVI, Spaan05, Kurniawati08-SARSOP, kurniawati11-Migs, Grady2013AMA, littlefield2015importance, bai2015intention, patil2015scaling} alleviate these issues and take POMDPs to more challenging and realistic problems.
-In this paper, we consider a class of POMDPs that commonly arise in modeling the SLAP problem. \axx{The settings are similar to the ones used in KF-based localization literature \cite{Thrun2005,dissanayake2001solution}, such as} \textit{(i)} the system model is given as closed-form nonlinear equations, \textit{(ii)} the state/action/observation spaces are continuous, and \textit{(iii)} belief is unimodal, thus it is well-approximated by a Gaussian.
+There are a number of challenges in dealing with POMDPs: \begin{itemize} \item \textit{curse of dimensionality} \cite{Pineau03}, which refers to the high dimensions of the belief space.
+If the underlying robotic system evolves in a discrete grid world with $ n $ cells, the corresponding belief space is an $ n $-dimensional continuous space. \item \textit{curse of history} \cite{Pineau03,Ali13-IJRR}, which refers to the exponential growth of the number of future outcomes in the search depth (see Fig. \ref{fig:curseOfHistory}). \end{itemize} Methods such as \cite{Pineau03, Ali13-IJRR, Smith05-HSVI, Spaan05, Kurniawati08-SARSOP, kurniawati11-Migs, Grady2013AMA, littlefield2015importance, bai2015intention, patil2015scaling,silver2010monte} alleviate these issues and take POMDPs to more challenging and realistic domains.
+In this paper, we consider a class of POMDPs that commonly arise in modeling the SLAP problem. \axx{The settings are similar to the ones used in KF-based localization literature \cite{Thrun2005,dissanayake2001solution}, such as} \textit{(i)} the system model is given as differentiable nonlinear equations, \textit{(ii)} the state/action/observation spaces are continuous, and \textit{(iii)} belief is unimodal and well-approximated by a Gaussian.

-In addition to above-mentioned challenges associated with POMDPs, when dealing with real-world physical systems, another important challenge is the discrepancy between the real models with the models used for computation, such as discrepancies in the environment map, the system and sensor models, and noise models.
-Such discrepancies can lead to deviations of the system from the desired plan.
-A plausible solution for this problem is an ability to carry out planning in a simultaneous manner with localization, i.e., an ability to replan dynamically to cope with changes in the environment and deviations resulted from model discrepancies and intermittent sensing failures.
+In addition to the above-mentioned challenges, when dealing with physical systems, POMDPs need to cope with discrepancies between real models and the models used for computation, e.g., discrepancies due to changes in the environment map or due to intermittent sensor/actuator failures.
+Dynamic replanning under uncertainty is a plausible solution to compensate for deviations caused by such discrepancies.